dncpax/wfs-downloader/README.md

 * `url` is the url of the WFS Service,
 * `layer` is the name of the Layer,
+* `version` is the version of WFS to request,
 * `bbox` is the bounding box for th objects you want to retrieve,
 * `size` is the extend of a single request (or page),
+* `interval' is the delay in second between requests to avoid errors from server like closed connection,
 * `outputfile` is the name of the resulting GML file,
+* `uniqueid_field' is the attribute that is unique identifier so we can prevent duplicates from being merged (important for polygon and line layers),
 * `projection` is the used projection, and
 * `tmpfile` is the path to the directory to store temporary files for each request.